-If you’ve ever been walking through your Easton home, only to catch a bizarre, gross, or unidentifiable smell, you aren’t alone.
-There are numerous sources for strange odors in a Maryland home, but most commonly it’s your HVAC system that’s to blame.
+If you’ve ever been walking through your home, only to catch a bizarre, gross, or unidentifiable smell, you aren’t alone.
+There are numerous sources for strange odors in your home, and according to this recent WebMD study, many could be related to your Baltimore, MD HVAC system.
 If you’ve ever wondered where a bad HVAC smell is originating from in your home, here are a few of the most common sources.

 If you’ve started to smell a musty odor from your air conditioner, one of the most difficult things to do is to find the source.
 You could try to fix it with a mold killer if you find where it’s located.
 Otherwise, one of the trained professionals at Griffith Energy Services is more skilled at tackling the problem.